Terahertz

 Expanding our criticism lets us tackle issues like Communism, Fascism, Apartheid, and Libertarianism.
 Each comes with unquestionable core beliefs, and each can be responsible for great suffering.

-5 Responses to “Religion isn’t the problem”
+5 thoughts on “Religion isn’t the problem”

-I am in agreement when you write .
+1. I am in agreement when you write .
 “What I would argue is that we need to focus our debate not on religion, but on irrational dogma and authoritarian ideologies.”

 Religion of one sort or the other is almost universal as a human trait.
 Every civilization, either ancient or modern utilized core beliefs that attempted to answer individual questions such as: